Applications for Fall 2022 will open in early September 2021.

 The U-M Program in Chemical Biology is one of the largest free-standing interdepartmental programs in the U.S. offering a Ph.D. degree in Chemical Biology.
 Students receive unparalleled opportunity for research and the flexibility to tailor the program around their own interests.

 - Computational Medicine

 The doctoral program is designed around a flexible curriculum and designed to conclude in five years.

-All students take a two-semester course (Chemical Biology 501/502) designed to provide a strong core of the fundamentals of chemical biology.
+All students take core courses (Chemical Biology 667/502) designed to provide a strong core of the fundamentals of chemical biology.
 Additional Chemical Biology coursework provides skills in critical analysis and writing.
 Based on individual interests, the remaining course requirements of the program can be fulfilled from a variety of chemistry, biochemistry or biology classes taught on campus.
 Hence, a major advantage of the Chemical Biology Program is that it allows students maximum flexibility in their training program.